Change management is a big field, and it sounds scary because it says ‘management’, which is what managers do, right?

 - belonging, such as to a group or society, and love, such as family and romantic relationships;

-- self-actualisation, which is about feeling empowered to imagine and pursue one’s own goals and purposes.
+- self-actualization, which is about feeling empowered to imagine and pursue one’s own goals and purposes.

-So, without the basics needed to survive we don’t strive for greater security, and without that security, we don’t look for esteem, and certainly not self-actualisation.
+So, without the basics needed to survive we don’t strive for greater security, and without that security, we don’t look for esteem, and certainly not self-actualization.

-It is usually the qualities and behaviours associated with the top half of the triangle that employers look for and value.
+It is usually the qualities and behaviours associated with the top half of the pyramid that employers look for and value.